-- Hydrocortisone injection is available as a brand-name drug and as a generic drug.
+- Hydrocortisone injection is available as a brand-name drug.
 Brand name: Solu-Cortef.

 - Hydrocortisone comes in many forms, including an oral tablet and an injectable solution.
 The injectable version is only given in a healthcare setting, such as a hospital or doctor’s office or clinic.